Metascience: Growth or stagnation of science overall

 The CD index may indicate a "decline of disruptive science and technology".

 Metascience research is investigating the growth of science overall, using e.g. data on the number of publications in bibliographic databases.
 A study found segments with different growth rates appear related to phases of "economic (e.g., industrialization)" – money is considered as necessary input to the science system – "and/or political developments (e.g., Second World War)".
 It also confirmed a recent exponential growth in the volume of scientific literature and calculated an average doubling period of 17.3 years.

 However, others have pointed out that is difficult to measure scientific progress in meaningful ways, partly because it's hard to accurately evaluate how important any given scientific discovery is.
 A variety of perspectives of the trajectories of science overall (impact, number of major discoveries, etc) have been described in books and articles, including that science is becoming harder (per dollar or hour spent), that if science "slowing today, it is because science has remained too focused on established fields", that papers and patents are increasingly less likely to be "disruptive" in terms of breaking with the past as measured by the "CD index", and that there is a great stagnation – possibly as part of a larger trend – whereby e.g. "things haven't changed nearly as much since the 1970s" when excluding the computer and the Internet.

-Better understanding of potential slowdowns according to some measures could be a major opportunity to improve humanity's future.
+Understanding potential slowdowns in scientific productivity could present opportunities to accelerate research and address humanity's most pressing challenges.
 For example, emphasis on citations in the measurement of scientific productivity, information overloads, reliance on a narrower set of existing knowledge (which may include narrow specialization and related contemporary practices) based on three "use of previous knowledge"-indicators, and risk-avoidant funding structures may have "toward incremental science and away from exploratory projects that are more likely to fail".
 The study that introduced the "CD index" suggests the overall number of papers has risen while the total of "highly disruptive" papers as measured by the index hasn't (notably, the 1998 discovery of the accelerating expansion of the universe has a CD index of 0).
 Their results also suggest scientists and inventors "may be struggling to keep up with the pace of knowledge expansion".

-Various ways of measuring "novelty" of studies, novelty metrics, have been proposed to balance a potential anti-novelty bias – such as textual analysis or measuring whether it makes first-time-ever combinations of referenced journals, taking into account the difficulty.
+To address potential anti-novelty bias, researchers have proposed novelty metrics that measure whether a study makes novel combinations of cited journals while accounting for methodological difficulty.
+Approaches include textual analysis and comparative bibliographic methods."
 Other approaches include pro-actively funding risky projects.